 Marisa Walz writes (and voraciously consumes) psychological thrillers.
 Addicting story lines, gut punching twists, strong characters, and disturbing endings (at least on her Kindle) make her happy.

 Writing has always been a part of Marisa's life story.
-As a child she wrote horrible poetry and kept painfully mundane diaries (just ask her what flavor ice cream she ate on May 2, 1991 or what happened on the April 15, 1993 episode of Married with Children).
+As a child, she wrote horrible poetry and kept painfully mundane diaries - just ask her what flavor ice cream she ate on May 2, 1991 or what happened on the April 15, 1993 episode of Married with Children.
 In her teen years, she created and ran e-zines that regurgitated the fashion, beauty, and lifestyle advice she read about in print magazines.
-In college, she made almost $300 a year as a news reporter and opinion columnist for the campus newspaper and, as an adult, she wrote a snarky humor blog.
-She always found a way to keep writing in her life without making it her life.
-It seemed to risky to do what she loved and how, exactly, does one just become a novelist?
-Plus, her mom said she wasn't paying college tuition to have her daughter become a writer.
-(Could you imagine the embarrassment of having a writer in the family?)
+In college, she moved on to a paid writing job, making almost $300 a year as a news reporter and opinion columnist for the campus newspaper.
+As an adult, she wrote a snarky humor blog and eventually graduated to novels.